JoaoLopesF/Esp-Idf-Monitor-Simple-Profiler/README.md

 To install, just download the file idf_monitor.py, just go to $IDF_PATH/tools, rename the original file and copy the new idf_monitor.py

+Have 2 versions of monitor with simple profile
+- v3.0 -> to use in v3.0.* of Esp-Idf
+- v3.1 -> to use in v3.1.* of Esp-Idf

 I hope it's useful

 ## Wishlist